CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 M([tuple1], [tuple2]);
 ```

 This works today and correctly infers `M<object, int?>`.
-Given the above, we would then expect the following to work:
+Given the above, we would then desire the following to work:

 ```c#
 void M<TKey, TValue>(Dictionary<TKey, TValue> d1, Dictionary<TKey, TValue> d2);